hsri-pf9/pf9-du/resmgr/README.md

 ```
 ### GET /v1/hosts/__id__ ###

-Returns a descriptor for a single host
+Returns a descriptor for a single host.
+The `last_response_time` value is used when the host is not responding.
+Otherwise, this value may be null.

 Example:
 ```